danyspin97/ttab.vim/README.md

 ## Installation

-Install the plugin using [Plug](https://github.com/junegunn/vim-plug):
+You can use any plugin manager to install ttab.vim.

+For example, using [Plug](https://github.com/junegunn/vim-plug) it would be:

 ```vimscript
 Plug 'DanySpin97/ttab.vim'